Ankan-cyber/c-programs/README.md

 8. **Fibonacci Series** - A program that generates the Fibonacci series up to a given number of terms.

+9. **File Handeling** - A set of programs that used to manipulate file add text read them, You can make LMS with them.

 ## How to Run

 Each program can be compiled and run using the GCC compiler.
 For example, to run the Hello World program, use the following command: